Thomson Reuters (TSX: TRI) reported earnings on Feb. 13. Here are the numbers you need to know.

-For the quarter ended Sep.
-30 (Q3), Thomson Reuters met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Thomson Reuters met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted slightly and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue was unchanged and GAAP earnings per share grew.

-Thomson Reuters notched revenue of $3.17 billion.
-The nine analysts polled by S&P Capital IQ expected net sales of $3.20 billion on the same basis.
-GAAP reported sales were 6.9% lower than the prior-year quarter's $3.45 billion.
+Thomson Reuters reported revenue of $3.36 billion.
+The nine analysts polled by S&P Capital IQ foresaw revenue of $3.36 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.